GarvRajput17/Swing_HPC/README.md

 - Per-step communication tracing
 - Bandwidth, latency & congestion estimation

+- Simulating the performance comparison of the algorithms using SST-SIMULATOR on multiple nodes as given in the paper for mesh and torus topologies.
+The simulation found negligble changes on limited number of nodes due to hardware limitations and thus the inference has been taken from the SST_Simulator outputs as cited in the papers.

 This work is based on the Swing paper (included in the repository): `/mnt/data/2024_Swing_NSDI_Paper.pdf`.

 ---